Unearthlyglow/micr-ccm/.github/PULL_REQUEST_TEMPLATE.md

 ## Pull Request template
 ###### Please go through these steps before you submit a PR.
-Don't sweat too much about not filling each section out, I don't want you to back out of sending a pull request just because you feel overwhelmed by the below requirements.
-Definitly remove sections of the template you don't utilize as well as this information before submitting the PR.
-See [Issue#]() for an example.
+Don't sweat too much about not filling each section out;  I don't want you to back out of sending a pull request just because you feel overwhelmed by the PR requirements.
+Definitely remove sections of the template you don't utilize.
+See [Pull Request#]() for an example.
 ---

 **_Please check if the PR fulfills these requirements_**